blwatkins/blwatkins.github.io/lets-build/api/javascript-express/index.md

 - Basic programming concepts, such as variables, data types, functions, and control flow.
 - Basic knowledge of HTML and CSS.
 - Basic knowledge of JavaScript syntax and JSON (JavaScript Object Notation) format.
+- Basic knowledge of Git and GitHub for version control and code hosting.

 ## additional considerations